connectrpc/connect-swift/README.md

 - [connect-go][connect-go]: Go service stubs for servers
 - [connect-web][connect-web]: TypeScript clients for web browsers
 - [Buf Studio][buf-studio]: Web UI for ad-hoc RPCs
-- [connect-crosstest][connect-crosstest]: Connect, gRPC, and gRPC-Web interoperability tests
+- [connect-crosstest][connect-crosstest]: Connect, gRPC, and gRPC-Web
+  interoperability tests

+## Status

+This project is in beta, and we may make a few changes as we gather feedback from early adopters.
+Join us on [Slack][slack]!

 ## Legal